Skip to main content

 #define Z_PROBE_FEEDRATE_SLOW (Z_PROBE_FEEDRATE_FAST / 16)

-Here, we must slow down the bump homing speed and Z homing speed, because the stopper read from the BDsensor process is not as real-time as a normal stopper.
+Here, we must slow down the bump homing speed and Z homing speed, because the stop reading from the BDsensor process is not real-time like a normal stop switch.

 Edit Configuration_adv.h